Support that fits your needs

 I can also give an opinion on whether you would benefit from instructing a direct access barrister (you instruct them directly not via a solicitor) to conduct the advocacy on your behalf at court hearings depending on the nature and complexity of your case.

-These are much more affordable options if you are in the position where you cannot afford full legal representation so you have to represent yourself at court, but you still need support and guidance.
+These are cheaper and more affordable options if you are in the position where you cannot afford full legal representation so you have to represent yourself at court, but you still need support and guidance.

-• Providing recommendations, including some that are personally tried and tested, for other services you may need.
-For example, mortgage advisor, mediators, family solicitors, barristers and therapists.
+Providing recommendations, including some that are personally tried and tested, for other services you may need.
+For example, mortgage advisor, financial advisor, Will writer, mediators, family solicitors, barristers and therapists.

 This includes from the initial stages of contact with a solicitor to include onboarding as a client, what information you will need to give, how solicitors charge for the work carried out on your case (the 6 minute = 1 unit rule and hourly rates vs fixed fees) and expectations from you in terms of payment of invoices.